sassoftware/viya4-monitoring-kubernetes/samples/namespace-monitoring/README.md

 All resources in this sample are configured for host-based ingress.

-In this example, all three Prometheus instances share the same instance of AlertManager, to demonstrate how you can centralize alerts.
+In this example, all three Prometheus instances share the same instance of AlertManager, in order to demonstrate how you can centralize alerts.
 You can use AlertManager CRs to deploy a separate AlertManager for each instance of Prometheus.